Does Kratom Interact With Methadone?

 Methadone usually comes in tablet form.
 You must swallow the tablet whole; do not crush, break, chew or dissolve it.

-Methadone is the drug name, but it’s sold under several brand or trade names, including:
+Methadone is the generic drug’s name, but it’s sold under several brand or trade names, including:

 Methadone’s side effects are comparable to other opioids as they are related to opioid receptor activity.
 The most common side effect is sedation and fatigue, followed by nausea and headaches.

-There are a lot of potential side effects from this medication caused by both the drug itself, excipients that are added to prevent users from injecting it, as well as side effects from the withdrawal process.
+There are a lot of potential side effects from this medication caused by the drug itself, excipients that are added to prevent users from injecting it, and side effects from the withdrawal process.

 Common side effects of methadone include: